co1ncidence/co1ncidence.github.io/mysite/content/posts/some-cool-software.md

 ![picture-of-cfm](https://i.imgur.com/65Holv7.png#float-right)
 ## [cfm](https://github.com/WillEccles/cfm), Cactus File Manager
-We've all used things like Ranger at some point, but sometimes you just need a small little file browser to get around directories quickly or make a quick change to a file. cfm is great for things like this as it doesn't have any unnecessary featured and this remains very fast.
+We've all used things like Ranger at some point, but sometimes you just need a small little file browser to get around directories quickly or make a quick change to a file. cfm is great for things like this, since it doesn't have any unnecessary features and thus remains very fast.
 It also looks really nice and has a cool indent effect on the currently selected item, which is pointless in terms of usability but I find it to be quite nice.

-**:P**

 ---